If you’re reading this, you probably already have a good idea in mind of what you’re looking for in your marketing.

 One of the more difficult things is to get your website to translate well onto a mobile device.
 Sometimes you’re able to just have it translate well through whichever company is hosting your website, but other times you need to have someone design it for you.
 At that point, it might make sense to understand how to translate a HubSpot website onto a mobile device.

 Here is a great ranking factor from Google.
-This measures how quickly your page loads when a user clicks onto it.
+This measures how quickly your page loads when a user clicks on it.

 Why would this be important?